Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 The first batch of algorithms provided in Snowpark Python is based on [scikit-learn](https://scikit-learn.org/stable/) preprocessing transformations from [sklearn.preprocessing](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing), as well as estimators that are compatible with those in the scikit-learn, xgboost, and lightgbm libraries.

-Learn more about all the available [transformers](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-preprocessing) and [estimators](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-modeling).
+Learn more about all the available transformers and estimators in the [docs](https://docs.snowflake.com/developer-guide/snowpark/python/snowpark-ml-modeling).

 ### What you will learn
-- How to perform **feature engineering in Snowflake with [snowpark-ml-preprocessing](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-preprocessing)**
+- How to perform **feature engineering in Snowflake with Snowpark ML**
-- How to **train a model in Snowflake with [snowpark-ml-modeling](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-modeling)**
+- How to **train a model in Snowflake with Snowpark ML**
 - How to **deploy a Snowpark ML model in Snowflake to a User Defined Function (UDF) for model inference**

 ### Prerequisites